mpldr/glog/README.md

   expensive
 	- using StdOut/StdErr for logging decreases this time because it does not need to write to disk
-- The default of 32 MiB should hold about 400.000 Log Lines and compress them to about 3 MiB once rotated

 ## Learn more